KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 The batteries included philosophy of [Django](https://www.djangoproject.com/) and the third-party extensions in the Python and Django ecosystem enabled them to get the project up and running as quickly and cost effectively as possible.

-The project was split into two parts: a REST API built with Django REST Framework, Python, Redis, Celery, Docker, and Postgres; and a front-end, which users can access the API data through, built using a React framework called Next.
+The project was split into two parts: a REST API built with [Django REST Framework](https://www.django-rest-framework.org/), [Python](https://www.python.org/), [Redis](https://redis.io/), [Celery](http://www.celeryproject.org/), [Docker,](https://www.docker.com/) and [Postgres](https://www.postgresql.org/); and a front-end, which users can access the API data through, built using a [React](https://reactjs.org/) framework called [Next](https://nextjs.org/).

 Froi and José used JSON endpoints and self-throttling to optimize data collection, without negatively affecting the controller site.
 In the Contrato PRA site, documents and their contents are now searchable and the data can be visualized by category.

-Sadly, the work is not done, because the consequences of mismanagement and corruption are still ongoing and Puerto Rico is suffering additional natural disasters.
+Sadly, the work is not done, because the consequences of mismanagement and corruption are still ongoing and Puerto Rico has suffered additional natural disaster.

-They met their goal of collecting the million contract documents on the website.
-They are also considering ways to make their scraping logs and project financials transparent.
+They have met their goal of collecting the million contract documents on the website.
+They have also explored ways of making their scraping logs and project financials transparent.
 They want to collect input from journalists and members of the data science community to help improve the site.
-They are also exploring ways to find sponsorship for the $60/month cost of running the project.
+And they are interested in finding sponsorship for the $60/month cost of running the project.

 If you are interested in the project or would like to contribute, reach out to them!